OriserveAI/Whisper-Hindi2Hinglish/README.md

     - To finetune the model we developed a custom trainer that was specifically designed to train the model.
     - The trainer was designed to be modular and extensible, allowing for easy addition of new functionalities, such as custom callbacks, custom optimizers, and custom dataloaders.
     - There were several custom callbacks that were added to the trainer to enable higher observability during the training process.
-    - At every validation epoch, the model was evaluated on an unseen data, that was not used during training.
-This allowed us to monitor the model's performance on unseen data as most of the time the model would perform have to perform on unseen data.
+    - At every validation epoch, the model was evaluated on unseen data, that was not used during training.
+This allowed us to monitor the model's performance on unseen data as most of the time the model would have to perform on unseen data.

 ## Miscellaneous
 This model is from a family of transformers-based ASR models trained by Oriserve.
 To compare this model against other models from the same family or other SOTA models please head to our [Speech-To-Text Arena](https://huggingface.co/spaces/Oriserve/ASR_arena).
 To learn more about our other models, and other queries regarding AI voice agents you can reach out to us at our email [ai-team@oriserve.com](ai-team@oriserve.com)